A Lot or a Little?

 Parents Need to Know

 Parents need to know that the main characters in this fantasy cartoon aimed at young girls wear minimal clothing that shows off their impossible body proportions.
-In other words, this show does little to promote positive body image in its young audience, since what kids see on screen is an unattainable goal.
-Stereotyping is strong in a few of the teens, who moon over boys and talk about dating; evolving relationships mean that there's some kissing and hugging, too.
-Violence is a concern as well, and although most of it is rooted in fantasy (energy balls, light swords, etc.) and blood and gore are nonexistent, some storylines do incorporate a character's death.
-That said, the content's not all bad; the magical storyline appeals to young tweens' sense of fantasy, and recurring themes of cooperation, respect, and friendship offer some teaching moments for kids.
+In other words, this show does little to promote positive body image in its young audience, since what kids see on-screen is an unattainable goal.
+Stereotyping is strong in a few of the teens, who moon over boys and talk about dating; evolving relationships mean there's some kissing and hugging, too.
+Violence is a concern, and although most of it is rooted in fantasy (energy balls, light swords) and blood and gore are nonexistent, some storylines incorporate a character's death.
+That said, the content's not all bad; the magical storyline appeals to young tweens' sense of fantasy, and recurring themes of cooperation, respect, and friendship offer some teachable moments.

-Violence is the other sticking point, although this is probably less upsetting to parents than the sexiness since it's pretty fantasized (mostly energy balls and magical powers), and blood is minimal.
+Violence is the other sticking point, although it's pretty fantasized (mostly energy balls and magical powers), and blood is minimal.
 On the upside, though, if your tweens do tune in, they'll be treated to an imaginative story with bold, take-charge heroines who find strength in cooperation, creativity, and a thoughtful approach to solving problems.